Hybrid RF-VLC system could reduce power consumption in wireless networks

 “The proposal achieves high energy efficiency of about 37 low Specific Absorption Rate (SAR), lower incident and absorbed power density, complexity and temperature elevation in human body tissues exposed to the radiation.
 It also enhances the battery lifetime of the mobile device in use by increasing the lifetime by approximately 7 hours as validated from the obtained results.”

-The recent study by this team of researchers contributes to ongoing efforts aimed at reducing power consumption and electromagnetic radiation by improving the energy-efficiency of wireless communications.
+The recent study by this team of researchers contributes to ongoing efforts aimed at reducing and electromagnetic radiation by improving the energy-efficiency of wireless communications.
 The initial simulations they run highlight the promise of their approach, which could be further improved and tested in future studies.

 More information: